Today’s Q&A post comes from an observant reader who had some questions about the different colors seen in the center of ASET images.

-I was looking through some AGS ideal cut diamonds online and noticed something peculiar about the AGSL Computer Generated Light Performance Map.
-In some grading reports, some of the diagrams showed a green circle in the middle of the diamond and on some others, I noticed they were red.
+In some grading reports, the ASET diagrams showed a full green circle in the middle of the diamond and on some others, I noticed they were completely red.

 Green or red center in a round brilliant cut diamond?
 Which is better?

-Answer: The circular center that you are referring to is actually caused by the reflection of the table facet on the pavilion facets.
+Answer: First of all, the circular center that you are referring to is actually caused by the reflection of the table facet on the pavilion facets.
 The size of the table reflection is determined largely by the table size % and the pavilion depth %.

 Diamonds with 60.2%, 54.4% and 69.0% table sizes

-The center could appear red, green or even as a mixture of both and that’s still fine.
-In the case of both triple 0s ideal cut diamonds that you had chosen, the color of the table reflections in ASET images won’t impact the physical brilliance or outlook of the stones.
+Now, to answer your questions, the center of the ASET could appear as red, green or a mixture of both colors and that’s still fine.
+In the case of both triple 0s ideal cut diamonds that you had chosen, the light performance is on-par and appear identical to the untrained eye.

 Secondly, diamonds with the same proportions or triple ideal ratings can have differences in appearance and that’s perfectly normal due to variances in ancillary angles like the star facets, lower girdle facets and upper girdle facets.